+- 1. Go to kognitocampus.com

+- 2. Click on "Create a New Account"

+- 3. DO NOT USE THE SAME PASSWORD AS YOUR GATORLINK ACCOUNT

+- 4. Fill out form and use the enrollment key: uflstudent

+- 5. Select your category

-- 1. Go to kognitocampus.com - 2.
-Click on "Create a New Account" - 3.
-DO NOT USE THE SAME PASSWORD AS YOUR GATORLINK ACCOUNT - 4.
-Fill out form using enrollment key: ufl2323 - 5.
-Follow the on-screen instructions - 6.
-Download your certificate of completion and upload to the corresponding Assignment in Canvas
+- 6. Follow the on-screen instructions

+- 7. Download your certificate of completion and upload to the corresponding Assignment in Canvas

 Questions or concerns?
-Email Nia Close, a Kognito Program Ambassador at Kognito-UF@ufl.edu
+Email Romae Morgan, a Kognito Program Ambassador at Kognito-UF@ufl.edu.